Grivola: Etymology

 "Grivola" firstly appeared in 1845.
-Giuseppe Giacosa says is comes from Valdôtain griva, meaning song thrush (grive).
+Giuseppe Giacosa says it comes from Valdôtain griva, meaning song thrush (grive).
 Joseph-Marie Henry indicated grivoline (grivoise), a pretty young girl, as for Jungfrau.
 Paul-Louis Rousset says that the origin is gri in Valgrisenche Valdôtain, meaning "loose stones".

 SOIUSA classification

 According to SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain is classified in the following way: